duosecurity/duo_universal_golang/README.md

 What's included:
-* `duo_universal` - The Golang Duo SDK for interacting with the Duo Universal Prompt
+* `duouniversal` - The Golang Duo SDK for interacting with the Duo Universal Prompt
-* `main.go` - An example Go application with Duo integrated
+* `example` - An example Go application with Duo integrated

-## Getting started
+## Getting Started

-Go into `duo_universal/` and install the `duouniversal` package:
+To use the SDK in your existing development environment, install it using Go Modules
 ```
+go mod init example
-go build
+go get github.com/duosecurity/duo_universal_golang/duouniversal
 ```
+Once it's installed, see our developer documentation at https://duo.com/docs/duoweb and `example/main.go` in this repo for guidance on integrating Duo 2FA into your web application.
+See https://github.com/duosecurity/duo_python/pull/57 for a step-by-step example of migrating an existing WebSDK2 integration to the Universal SDK.

 ## Contribute
 To contribute, fork this repo and make a pull request with your changes when they are ready.

 Install the SDK from source:
 ```
-cd duo_universal/
+cd duouniversal/
 go build
 ```

 ## Tests
 ```
-cd duo_universal/
+cd duouniversal/
 go test
 ```